aryanmore325/KAPAD-Ecommerce-Website-/README.md

 Tokenization & Security: Implementation focuses on passing secure payment tokens (not raw card data) to a hypothetical server endpoint, ensuring PCI compliance principles are followed.

 3. State Management & Data Flow
-Centralized State: Uses the React Context API for global state (Auth, Cart) and React Query (TanStack Query) for server-side state (Products).
-This combination provides robust caching, automatic data synchronization, and efficient data handling, reducing unnecessary network calls.
+Centralized State: Uses the React Context API for global state (Auth, Cart) and React Query (TanStack Query) for server-side state (caching, automatic data synchronization).

 High Code Quality: The entire project is written in TypeScript to ensure type safety, reduce runtime errors, and enhance maintainability, showcasing a commitment to professional code standards.